sphinx-notes/strike/README.rst

 ..
 This file is generated from sphinx-notes/template.
-DO NOT EDIT.
+   You need to consider modifying the TEMPLATE or modifying THIS FILE.

 ==================
 sphinxnotes-strike